Decent-Partners/Decent-overview/README.md

 Core components include:

 1. Constitution
-2. public fund seeded by chain treasuries
-- curation DAO (distributed autonomous organisation)
+2. Curation DAO (distributed autonomous organisation)
-- community proposal system
+3. Public fund
+4. Community proposals
+5. Reserve of assets
-- open protocol for creator owned marketplaces
+6. Open protocol for creator owned marketplaces
-- backend API
+7. Backend API
-- global network of curators and creators
+8. Global network of curators and creators
-- original media and editorial
+9. Original media and editorial
-- interfaces and experiences
+10. Interfaces and experiences

 Decent's mission is to empower a gobal network of creators to deliver high-quality, innovative and alternative storytelling that challenges the status quo ("the mission").